 According to some reports, the Russian president, Vladimir Putin, ordered the country to unplug itself from the internet.
 The intention is to check how their economy is able to survive without being connected to the internet.
 This is a clear example of what countries can do with their connection to the cyberspace.

 In case there is a war, Russia and countries should be prepared to be disconnected from the internet.
 Thus, Bitcoin would have to find new ways to be transacted.

 Another way to send Bitcoin without an internet connection or cellular network is through a TxTenna device.
 Although the transaction does not work entirely offline it offers a secure way to send Bitcoin offline.
 Users have to rely on the goTenna mesh network and the Samourai Wallet.
 Mesh nodes receive the transaction until a TxTenna internet connection is found.
 This is when the transaction is sent to the Bitcoin network.

-In the long run, soft money (which loses value and debases the savings of the individual) can only be enforced via authoritarianism, if hard money independently exists via either nature (gold) or technology (btc).— Lyn Alden (@LynAldenContact) March 31, 2022
+In the long run, soft money (which loses value and debases the savings of the individual) can only be enforced via authoritarianism, if hard money independently exists via either nature (gold) or technology (btc).

 And that soft money system I cannot logically or morally support.

-Keeping your private keys accessable only to yourself guarentees your coins for life, no matter what, always verify the addresses to where you send your coins, always remember any passwords that you set, you can also dollar-cost-average, after that you’ll be all set 👍
+Keeping your private keys accessible only to yourself guarantees your coins for life, no matter what, always keep your coins off exchanges, verify the addresses to where you send your coins, always remember any passwords that you set, you can also dollar-cost-average, after that you’ll be all set 👍

 Devastated by the drastic devaluation of the Lebanese pound, more and more people are embracing cryptocurrencies